-Jill Ziegler, Jenny Hembree, Dena Held
+Jill Ziegler, Jenny Hembree, Eva Ringwald, Dena Held

-Duties: Annually prepare a slate of Council members to be elected at the October 4-H Council meeting and present at the Annual Meeting.
+Duties: Annually prepare a slate of Council members to be elected at the October 4-H Council meeting and presented at the Annual Meeting.
 It is the Nominating Committees responsibility to ensure a balanced representation of volunteers in Martin County.